scilus/scilpy/README.md

 pip install -r requirements.txt
 ```

-Following this, the library and scripts can be installed locally by using
+Following this, the library and scripts can be installed locally as follows:

+**Users**:

 ```
 python setup.py build_ext --inplace